BBQ tips and techniques

 First and foremost, know that all these joints are amazing.
 Comparing their briskets is as controversial and religiously debated as comparing high-end cars.
 Everyone is going to have a different opinion.
 Everyone has different tastes and different preferences.

 I was able to talk with the pitmasters at each joint.
-I asked a ton of questions.
 They all welcomed the interaction and openly shared their process.
 I highly recommend you go back around to the smokehouse, respect their space and, if the opportunity arises, politely ask a few questions to help you improve your skills.
-They are busy and working, so try not to overstep.

 Let's start by going over brisket process categories and what the joints have in common and how they differ.

-1. Wood: Most use Post Oak.
-Valentina’s and Pinkterton’s use Mesquite.
+- Wood: Most use Post Oak.
+Valentina's and Pinkerton's use Mesquite.

-6. Spritz: Only Terry Black spritzes with Worchester sauce at the start and switches to ACV after bark is set.
+- Spritz: Only Terry Black spritzes with Worcestershire sauce at the start and switches to ACV after bark is set.
 No one else spritzes.

-8. Meat Temp: No one probes for temp.
+- Meat Temp: No one probes for temp.
 They all go by color and feel, which is something that is developed over years of cooking.
-They may use a probe to check for tenderness, and use temp as a guide, but they don’t act based on temp alone.

-12. Rest: Everyone rests.
-Most in a commercial warmer 145 degrees for 5-12 hours.
-Snow’s only rests for 2 hours in a basic cooler.
+- Rest: Everyone rests.
+Most in a commercial warmer at 145 degrees for 5-12 hours.
+Snow's only rests for 2 hours in a basic cooler.

 The BBQ Joints